sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 ]
 ~~~~

-The number used as a value for hash-alg-id MUST refer an ID in the "Named Information Hash Algorithm Registry" with a Status of "current" (see https://www.iana.org/assignments/named-information/named-information.xhtml); other hash algorithms MUST NOT be used.
-The hash-value MUST represent the raw hash value of the hashed resource generated using the hash algorithm indicated by the hash-alg-id.
+The number used as a value for hash-alg-id is an integer-based hash algorithm identifier who's value MUST refer to an ID in the IANA "Named Information Hash Algorithm Registry" {{NIHAR}} with a Status of "current"; other hash algorithms MUST NOT be used.
+If the hash-alg-id is not known, then the integer value "0" MUST be used.
+This ensures parity between the SWID tag specification {{SWID}}, which does not allow an algorithm to be identified for this field.

+The hash-value byte string value MUST represent the raw hash value of the hashed resource generated using the hash algorithm indicated by the hash-alg-id.

 {: #model-resource-collection}
 ### The resource-collection Group